dgrim3434/agentic_financial_advisor/README.md

 # 💹 Agentic AI Financial Advisor

 This project is my end-to-end attempt at building a fully local, research-backed **agentic financial advisor**.
-The system profiles the user, researches companies using multiple specialized agents, retrieves real SEC filings, and then produces a diversified investment strategy — all through an AI agent workflow instead of a single model.
+The system profiles the user, researches companies using multiple specialized agents, retrieves real SEC filings, and then produces a diversified investment strategy, all through an AI agent workflow instead of a single model.

 The goal was to show what a real, research-driven AI advisor could look like when each step is handled by an agent with a clear role and toolset.